Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Application

 \subsection{The Effect of Duty-to-Bargain Laws on Employment}

 In some cases, validating a given reference band can be challenging, as doing so may require selecting a very wide reference band—thereby making subsequent testing in the post-treatment period overly conservative.
-Such non-rejection of the null hypothesis typically reflects limited sample size or high variability, and should be viewed as a lack of evidence against the null—not confirmation of it.
-A reference band failing to pass the validation can still be used for honest inference when its specification can be supported by the domain-specific justification.
+Such non-rejection of the equivalence null hypothesis (Section \ref{sec:validation}) often reflects limited sample size or high variability, and must be viewed as a lack of evidence against the null—not confirmation of it.
+Thus, a reference band failing to pass the validation can still be used for honest inference when its specification can be supported by domain-specific justification.

 Figure \ref{fig:ESP_compare_APP2} displays honest causal inference for a study originally published in \citet{lovenheim_willen_2019}, who investigate the effects of Duty-to-Bargain (DTB) laws in the U.S.~education sector on the employment of female workers.
 In Figure \ref{fig:ESP_APP2}, the original pointwise 95\% confidence intervals suggest that the rollout of DTB laws led to a significant decline in female employment over time, by approximately 1 to 3 percentage points.